superzadeh/dotfiles/README.md

 ## What does it do

-Configure Bash (on ubuntu on Windows) for web development using VIM.
+Configure Bash (on Ubuntu on Windows) for web development using VIM.

 ## How to use